 Musicians have more control over their careers than ever before.
-You can record, distribute, sell, stream, and promote your music using many affordable tools and platforms.
-But one of the biggest challenges remains making money as a musician.
+You can record, distribute, sell, stream, and promote your music with many affordable tools and platforms.
+But one of the biggest challenges continues to be how to make money as a musician.

-Whether it’s through gigging, selling merch, or making money from your music online, it’s more important than ever to diversify your revenue streams to build a sustainable career.
-So here are twenty-one ways to make money from music.
+So how do you make money from music?
+Whether it’s through gigging, selling merch, or making money from your music online, it’s important to diversify your revenue streams to build a sustainable career.
+Below are twenty-two ways you can make money from music.

 How to make money as a musician

-Some of the revenue streams listed below might seem obvious, while others you might not have tried yet for your career.
-But hopefully this list of twenty-one revenue streams for musicians will spark some ideas for generating more income for your music career.
+Some of these revenue streams might seem obvious, while others you might not have tried yet.
+Hopefully this list of revenue streams for musicians will spark some ideas for generating more income for your music career.

 1. Sell CDs

 Do music fans still buy CDs?
-While the number is less than it used to be, millions of CDs are still sold each year.
-With the return of live shows, selling CDs is a great, low-cost way to make extra money at gigs.
-And if you sign them at the merch table, you’ll give your fans a nice souvenir from the show.
+While the number is less than it used to be, in 2021 CD sales rose for the first time in two decades.
+Selling CDs is a great, low-cost way to make extra money at gigs, and if you sign them at the merch table you’ll give your fans a nice souvenir from the show.

 2. Sell vinyl

-Vinyl sales continued to increase last year, surpassing revenues generated by CD sales for the first time in 34 years.
-In a recent Spotify survey, vinyl was found to be the top merch choice across almost every genre.
+Vinyl sales continue to surge, with sales last year surpassing $1 billion for the first time in 35 years.
+In a 2021 Spotify survey, vinyl was also found to be the top merch choice across almost every genre.

 3. Sell cassettes

-Cassette sales doubled during the pandemic in 2020.
+Cassette sales almost doubled from 2020 to 2021.
 While cassettes are still a niche format, they can be a unique item to offer your fans at shows, and to sell online.

 4. Sell digital downloads

-Just like CDs, digital downloads remain a source of revenue for many independent artists that sell music online.
-In 2020, Bandzoogle members sold over $500,000 worth of digital albums direct-to-fan through their websites, as well as over 20,000 singles.
+Digital downloads remain a source of revenue for many independent artists that sell music online.
+In 2021, Bandzoogle members sold over $600,000 worth of digital albums and singles direct-to-fan through their websites.

 Make more money as a musician!
 Keep 100% of your revenues when you sell music through your website.
 Build your music website with Bandzoogle now.